-We have created this plan to aid in navigating the return to campus so that employees, students, and families feel safe and to reduce the impact COVID-19 conditions upon returning to school.
+We have created this Covid-19 Safety Plan (hereinafter "CSP") to mitigate the impact of COVID-19 and help our employees, students, and families feel safe upon returning to our school.

 Our needs are different than those of public schools.
 Our school population is relatively small and we do not face certain complications such as bussing, large special needs populations, collective bargaining, and other funding mechanisms.
 The guidelines in this plan are based on guidance from the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO), and other applicable federal, state, and local agencies.